maitogami123/TPCC/README.md

 $ docker compose up --build
 ```
 > **Note**: This command only need to run at the first time.
 Next time you only need to run it without the `--build` flag.

-> **Note**: You can use the `-d` flag to run it in the background
+> **Note**: You can use the `-d` flag to run command in the background.

-- Step 2: After DB and DB administration is up, execute the following command
+- Step 2: After DB and DB administration is up, execute the following command.

 ```bash
 # development